 Vegetarian stuffed peppers with heart-healthy quinoa and beans are an easy weeknight dinner.
-Vegetarian recipes like this delicious meal will satisfy everyone in the family, even the meat-eaters, and they are gluten-free.
+Hearty and delicious meals like this will satisfy everyone in the family, even the meat-eaters, and they are gluten-free.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 This recipe is for you, if you like stuffed peppers that are full of vegetables and grains, and are topped with lots of melted, gooey cheese.

 - Nutrient dense – These stuffed peppers are full of nutrients, thanks to the quinoa, beans and vegetables.

 - Quick and easy – This recipe is done, from start to finish, in 40 minutes.

 - Make ahead – You can make the filling ahead of time if needed, then prepare the peppers when you’re ready to enjoy them.

 Vegetarian stuffed peppers

 Stuffed peppers are one of the most delicious and versatile weeknight dinners.
 These particular stuffed peppers are not like your grandma’s stuffed peppers.
 My grandma always used green peppers, which are not my favorite.